7 Big holes In The World

 Big holes in the world – Giant holes are strange natural or man-made phenomena that appear around the world.
 In man’s search for mineral wealth, many enormous holes have been dug.
-Here are some of the big holes to be found on our planet.
+Here are some of the big holes in the world.

 1. Bingham Canyon Mine – Utah

 The Bingham Canyon Mine is located in the Oquirrh Mountains outside Salt Lake City.
 This pit is a porphyry copper deposit.
 The hole is 2.5 miles wide, 0.6 miles deep and it covers over 1,900 acres.
 It is the world’s largest man-made excavation.
 Bingham Canyon has proven to be one of the world’s most productive mines.